check-leak/check-leak/RELEASING.md

 ```

-and go to [repository](https://s01.oss.sonatype.org/) to deploy your component.
+and go to the [repository](https://s01.oss.sonatype.org/) to deploy your component.

 Notice: you need authorization from sonatype to have your user authorized.